IntersectMBO/plutus/doc/marlowe/tutorials/index.rst

 Tutorials
 =========

-This document gives an overview the Marlowe tutorials.
+This document gives an overview of the Marlowe tutorials.

 1.  :ref:`introducing-marlowe`
     This tutorial gives an overview of the ideas behind Marlowe, as a